Social media post causes stir at Rifle High School | PostIndependent.com

 January 10, 2017

-The student’s Snapchat image contained threats against the school and is currently under investigation by the Rifle Police Department.
+The student’s Snapchat image contained threats against the school and was under investigation by the Rifle Police Department.
 Charges have been filed against the student, but because he or she is a juvenile no further information will be made public at this time.

 “We take all threats seriously, whether they are via social media or otherwise,” said Theresa Hamilton, director of communications for the district.